-The programme can proceed to the award of the master's degree certificate when the student has satisfied the following requirements:
+The programme can proceed to the award of the master's degree certificate when the student has met the following requirements:

-- Well before graduation the student contacts the graduation professor in order to determine the graduation committee, graduation date and room (where customary via the Department secretary).
-See also the Graduation Handbook and/or the relevant graduation regulations within the Department; - 2) The student ensures that the 'Registration for the Master's degree award' form and the colloquium form countersigned by the graduation professor are handed in to the Education Affairs Office (BOZ) four weeks (20 working days) before his examination; - 3) The Education Affairs Office (BOZ) then sends to the student (with copy to the graduation teacher) an e-mail with the study data of not-yet-completed study phases(s), with the request to check these data within a week, and where necessary to tidy things up (change, delete and/or add courses).
-The student does this by handing in to the Education Affairs Office a copy of the 'Form for proposal for changes to Master's courses' countersigned by the graduation professor; - 4) Immediately thereafter, the Education Affairs Office checks all study data and where applicable the proposals for change which have been handed in: - 5) The marks of all courses, apart from the graduation project, must be handed in to the Education Affairs Office three weeks before the examination: - 6) If, after that, all requirements for passing have been satisfied, the Education Affairs Office registers the student with the Student Services (this must be done in writing by the Education Affairs Office two weeks before the examination); - 7) The student ensures that at the time of the graduation project examination he is registered for the programme of this university; - 8) Student Services checks whether the student has satisfied all (registration) requirements; - 9) Once each week on the Tuesday before the examination for the following week, the Education Affairs Office goes to Student Services to authenticate (with embossed stamp) and register at the same time all the relevant degree certificates: - 10) About one week before the examination, the student hands in to the Education Affairs Office (BOZ) the report of the graduation project in digital form, preferably by e-mail (and in Word or PDF format). - 11) When the above rules have been satisfied, the examination is taken, and where successful the student can in principle thereafter sign and receive the degree certificate which has been signed by the chairman of the Examination Board of Engineering Technology and the graduation professor.
-At this moment the English language diploma/degree supplement is also awarded.
-Exceptionally, such as large numbers of graduating students or vacation in the months of July and August, the Education Affairs Office is not in some cases in a position to be able to hand over the degree certificate on time for the award immediately after the colloquium.
-The degree certificate can then be received at a later time arranged by the Education Affairs Office or the Department. - 12) After the final mark of the examination has been given to the Education Affairs Office and processed, the marks lists (in Dutch and in English) are sent by the Education Affairs Office as soon as possible to the student.
+- 1) Well before the graduation the student contacts the graduation professor in order to determine the graduation committee, graduation date and room.
+Also see the Graduation Handbook and/or the relevant graduation regulations within the Department; - 2) The student ensures that the 'Registration for the Master's degree award' form and the colloquium form countersigned by the graduation professor are handed in at the Bureau of Educational Affairs (BOZ) four weeks (20 working days) before his examination; - 3) BOZ then sends the student an e-mail (and a copy to the graduation teacher) with the study data of not-yet-completed study phases(s), with the request to check these data within a week.
+When it's necessary to tidy things up, change, delete and/or add courses, the student needs to hand in a copy of the 'Form for proposal for changes to Master's courses' countersigned by the graduation professor at BOZ; - 4) Immediately thereafter, BOZ checks all study data and, when applicable, the form proposals for changes if this has been handed in; - 5) The marks of all courses, except the graduation project, must be handed in at BOZ three weeks before the examination: - 6) If all requirements for passing have been met, BOZ registers the student with Student Services (done in writing BOZ two weeks before the examination); - 7) The student ensures that at the time of the graduation project examination he is registered for the programme of the UT; - 8) Student Services checks whether the student has met (registration) requirements; - Once each week, BOZ authenticates and registers all the relevant degree certificates at Student Services. - 10) About one week before the examination, the student hands the report of the graduation project in digital form, preferably by e-mail (and in Word or PDF format) at BOZ.
+When the rules above have been met and the examination is completed successfully by the student, the student can immediately thereafter sign and receive the degree certificate which has been signed by the chairman of the Examination Board of Engineering Technology and the graduation professor.
+The English language diploma/degree supplement is also awarded. - In exceptional circumstances, such as a large number of students graduating or the holiday period in July and August, BOZ is not able to hand over the degree certificate in time for the award directly after the colloquium.
+The degree certificate can be obtained at a later time arranged by BOZ or the Department. - 11) After the final mark of the examination has been given to BOZ and has been processed, the transcript of records (in Dutch and English) is sent to the student as soon as possible by BOZ.

-All the forms mentioned above can be obtained from the Education Affairs Office or can be downloaded from the SET website:
+All the forms mentioned above can be obtained from the Bureau of Educational Affairs or can be downloaded from the SET website: